HakaiInstitute/hakai-ml-train/README.md

 ### First-time setup
 - Install cifs-utils so you can later access NAS files `sudo apt-get install cifs-utils`
-- Make a mount point for H drive if it doesn’t exist: `sudo mkdir -p /mnt/H`
+- Make a mount point for H drive if it doesn't exist: `sudo mkdir -p /mnt/H`
 - Add yourself to the Docker user group: `sudo usermod -aG docker $USER`
     - Log out and log back in for the change to take effect.
     - `docker run hello-world` should print a “Hello World” message to the terminal if everything is working.
 See https://docs.docker.com/engine/install/linux-postinstall/ if you have any issues.